Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 This review evaluates Gusto from an IT admin's perspective: how it integrates with your tech stack, handles employee onboarding automation, and manages security workflows during offboarding.

-Bottom line: Gusto is the best automated payroll solution for U.S.-based teams under 50 employees.
-It excels at tax compliance and Google Workspace/Microsoft 365 integration.
+Bottom line: Gusto is our pick for straightforward U.S. small-business payroll for teams under 50 employees.
+It automates payroll-tax calculation and filing, and integrates with Google Workspace/Microsoft 365.
 Skip it if you need construction-specific job costing or require dedicated account management.

 Gusto at a Glance